State Attorney General Federal Litigation Tracker

 United States v.
 Minnesota September 29, 2025 The United States government sues the state of Minnesota for allegedly obstructing federal immigration enforcement.
 Immigration; Executive Power Minnesota

 United States v.
-New York Board of Elections September 25, 2025 The Trump administration sues the state of New York for refusing to provide the federal government with voter registration data and statewide voter lists.
+Board of Elections of New York September 25, 2025 The Trump administration sues the state of New York for refusing to provide the federal government with voter registration data and statewide voter lists.
 Democracy Protection/Voting Rights New York

 United States v.
-Michigan, Secretary of State Benson September 25, 2025 The Trump administration sues the state of Michigan for refusing to provide the federal government with voter registration data and statewide voter lists.
+Benson, Michigan Secretary of State September 25, 2025 The Trump administration sues the state of Michigan for refusing to provide the federal government with voter registration data and statewide voter lists.
 Democracy Protection/Voting Rights Michigan

 United States v.
-Minnesota, Secretary of State Simon September 25, 2025 The Trump administration sues the state of Minnesota for refusing to provide the federal government with voter registration data and statewide voter lists.
+Simon, Minnesota Secretary of State September 25, 2025 The Trump administration sues the state of Minnesota for refusing to provide the federal government with voter registration data and statewide voter lists.
 Democracy Protection/Voting Rights Minnesota

 United States v.
 California, Secretary of State Weber September 25, 2025 The Trump administration sues the state of California for refusing to provide the federal government with voter registration data and statewide voter lists.
 Democracy Protection/Voting Rights California